lanmaster53/burp-probe/README.md

 <img src="https://github.com/lanmaster53/burp-probe/raw/main/burp_probe/static/images/logo.png" width=500 />

-Burp Probe, or **Burp P**ro **R**esemblance **O**f **B**urp **E**nterprise, is a web application that leverages the Burp Suite Pro REST API to provide a centralized and managed platform for remotely conducting scans through a distributed network of Burp Suite Pro instances.
+Burp Probe, or **Burp P**ro **R**esemblance **O**f **B**urp **E**nterprise, is a web application that leverages the Burp Suite Pro REST API to provide a centralized and managed platform for conducting scans through a remote instance of Burp Suite Pro.

 Burp Suite Pro contains a minimal REST API that provides the ability to remotely launch Burp Scanner scans.
-Burp Probe uses this functionality to launch scans on registered Burp Suite Pro instances (nodes) that are deployed throughout a network environment.
-Burp Probe then tracks and monitors nodes and their associated scans, while providing users with the ability to review scan results in real-time.
+Burp Probe uses this functionality to launch scans on a remote instance of Burp Suite Pro (node).
+Burp Probe then tracks and monitors the node and its associated scans, while providing users with the ability to review scan results in real-time.

 ## Burp Probe vs. Burp Suite Enterprise

-Burp Probe is not intended to be a competing product to Burp Suite Enterprise, but rather a poor man's gateway drug to the real deal.
+Burp Probe is not intended to be a competing product to Burp Suite Enterprise, but rather an alternative for Burp Suite Pro users that have no need for an enterprise-level solution.
 If you're looking for a complete enterprise-level solution, Burp Suite Enterprise has vastly more capability than Burp Probe.
 Below is a table showing a light comparison between Burp Probe and Burp Suite Enterprise that barely scratches the surface of what Burp Suite Enterprise can do.
 For a full list of features, check out PortSwigger's [Burp Suite Enterprise Features page](https://portswigger.net/burp/enterprise/features).

 | Feature | Probe | Enterprise |
 |---------|:-----:|:----------:|